 What is it?

-The mapping of the culture sector is a process to identify the strategies, policies, initiatives, organisations, and individuals active in the culture sector.
+The culture sector is mapped to identify the strategies, policies, initiatives, organisations, and individuals active in the sector.

 Why is it needed?

-In order to ensure that policy and actions to support the culture sector can be effective, the Commission continues to map the culture sector, identifying best practices, building the evidence-base for policy, and engaging with representatives from the sector.
+In order to ensure that policy and actions to support the culture sector can be effective, the Commission uses mapping to identify best practices, build the evidence-base for policy, and engage with representatives from the sector.

 What has been done so far?